Harald-U/kubernetes-handson/docs/lab2.md

 #### Method 2.
 Kubernetes Service

 Kubernetes Pods are created and destroyed to match the desired state of your cluster.
-Pods are nonpermanent resources.
+Pods are non permanent resources.
 If you use a Deployment to run your app, it can create and destroy Pods dynamically.

 Each Pod gets its own distinct name and IP address, however in a Deployment, the set of Pods running in one moment in time could be different from the set of Pods running that application a moment later.